IRS Notice CP12 begins with, "Changes to your [year] Form 1040 - Adjusted refund: [$amount]".

-Notices CP12 (A-R) tell you the IRS has information in their file which leads them to believe that there is a calculation error on your return.
+These Notices CP12 (A-R) indicate that the IRS has information in their file which leads them to believe that there is a calculation error on your return.
 However, the error could be faulty information rather than a miscalculation.
 Of course, you should compare your tax return with the item the IRS adjusted to see if a math error is readily apparent.

 Types of Notice CP12

 - Notice CP12A is usually used for changes to your Earned Income Credit.